MattB-242/Lattice_Invariance/README.md

 **Working with Root Forms**

-Root Form objects consist of a pair of inputs - an ordered list of three positive numbers and a sign (+1, or -1).
-An unoriented root form should be entered with a positive sign. **Achiral** root forms should also be entered with a positive sign, although if this is not adhered to the sign will be corrected.
-The following methods can be applied to a root form:
+Root Form objects consist of a pair of inputs - an ordered list of three positive numbers and a sign (0, +1, -1).
+If an **achiral** root forms is entered, the sign will default to 0 regardless of the input:

 *rightsign* will return the unordered root form - that is, it will swap the last two values of the root form if the sign is negative

 *rf_chirality* will, return the signed L_inf or L_2 based chirality of the root form, depending on whether dtype is set to 0 or 2

-*projform* will calculate the co-ordinates of the projective form in the glued quotient triangles of the paper
+*projform* will return the co-ordinates of the form in the quotient triangle, along with the sign of the root form, as a PF2 object.

 *coform2d* and *voform2d* will return the **oriented** coform and voform for the obtuse superbase represented by the root form.
 Vectors are in anticlockwise order as stated in the paper.